 CORTOCIRCUITO VIRTUAL CINEMA PRESENTS SHORT FILMS FROM SPAIN, LATIN AMERICA, THE COLOMBIAN PACIFIC AND LATINOS FROM THE US UNDER THE THEME OF EMPATHY = IN THE PLACE OF THE OTHER

-Corto Circuito wants to pay tribute to Cuban director Diana Montero , who recently passed
+Corto Circuito wanted to pay tribute to Cuban director Diana Montero , who recently passed

-The festival opens on Tuesday, November 10th at 7pm with the program And the Winner is… , a collection of short films from Latin America, Spain, and Latinos in the U.S., produced in the last two years and awarded at some of the most important film festivals in the world, such as Cannes, Berlin, Guadalajara, Cartagena, and San Sebastian.
+The festival opened on Tuesday, November 10th at 7pm with the program And the Winner is… , a collection of short films from Latin America, Spain, and Latinos in the U.S., produced in the last two years and awarded at some of the most important film festivals in the world, such as Cannes, Berlin, Guadalajara, Cartagena, and San Sebastian.
 Among these are Carne (Brazil), La capa azul (Puerto Rico), Suc de Síndria (Spain), El tamaño de las cosas (Colombia), Infinite While it Lasts (Brazil), Victoria (Honduras).

-On Wednesday, November 11th, 7pm the festival continues with The Peculiar Side of Life, short films guided by ideas of migration and belonging, and the knowledge that each of us has a story worth seeing.
-Films shown will talk about recognition of the other, their values and their differences.
+On Wednesday, November 11th, 7pm the festival continued with The Peculiar Side of Life, short films guided by ideas of migration and belonging, and the knowledge that each of us has a story worth seeing.
+Films shown talked about recognition of the other, their values and their differences.
 In Colombia and Valle del Cauca, a new cultural and social phenomenon is being experienced- that of massive immigration.
 People are arriving from different social and geographical spaces who go on to occupy a place in Valle del Cauca society, altering the everyday relationships of its cities and inhabitants.
 These are some of the films shown: Insilios (Argentina), Ayataki (Peru), Estas allí?
 (España), La Cachera (Colombia), Ruido (Chile), Amnestia (Brasil)

-Thursday, November 12th, 10am and 4pm, the festival continues with We, the others… family, diversity, coexistence, a program for the whole family focused on finding concepts of empathy and inclusion through stories.
+Thursday, November 12th, 10am and 4pm, the festival continued with We, the others… family, diversity, coexistence, a program for the whole family focused on finding concepts of empathy and inclusion through stories.
 Empathy comes from the Greek words that translate to “inside him” and “what he feels”, although its real meaning is the primordial ability to put oneself in the place of the other.
-This program will be put on with the participation of entities such Instituto Nacional Penitenciario y Carcelario (INPEC), the Prison Complex of Jamundí and the Agustín Nieto Caballero public school, among others.
+This program put on with the participation of entities such Instituto Nacional Penitenciario y Carcelario (INPEC), the Prison Complex of Jamundí and the Agustín Nieto Caballero public school, among others.
 The program includes the films: Todo lo que necesito es un balón (España), 11:40 (Argentina), Zapatos y la mágica aventura de su creación (Colombia), Calvario (España), La Cachera (Colombia).

-On Friday, November 13th at 6:30 pm (NY) and 7:30 pm (Cali) the festival closes with two programs: Latinos in the House and Pacífico en Movimiento , aimed at giving visibility to the works of local directors from New York and the Colombian Pacific (Valle del Cauca, Cauca, Nariño, Chocó); and, as is tradition, the programs close with a discussion with the filmmakers.
-These are the movies selected: Algo en que creer (U.S.), WTNY (Spain-U.S), Today You, Tomorrow Me (U.S.), Panadero (Republica Dominicana-U.S.), Quedé a la orilla (PanAmerican), Ombligada (Tumaco), Poetisas del Perdón (Buenaventura), Miguel el pegajoso (Cali), Totalmente yo (Cali).
+On Friday, November 13th at 6:30 pm (NY) and 7:30 pm (Cali) the festival closed with two programs: Latinos in the House and Pacífico en Movimiento , aimed at giving visibility to the works of local directors from New York and the Colombian Pacific (Valle del Cauca, Cauca, Nariño, Chocó); and, as is tradition, the programs closed with a discussion with the filmmakers.
+These were the movies selected: Algo en que creer (U.S.), WTNY (Spain-U.S), Today You, Tomorrow Me (U.S.), Panadero (Republica Dominicana-U.S.), Quedé a la orilla (PanAmerican), Ombligada (Tumaco), Poetisas del Perdón (Buenaventura), Miguel el pegajoso (Cali), Totalmente yo (Cali).